kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

        file are listed.
 These may be candidates for further assembly using the overlaping contigs and paired end reads.

-       The script also creates a non-redundant (i.e. no scaffold is used twice) super-scaffold from a user-provided scaffold file and a filtered
+       The script also creates a non-redundant (i.e. no in silico map is used twice) super-scaffold from a user-provided fasta file and a filtered
        XMAP.
-If two scaffolds overlap on the superscaffold then a 30 "n" gap is used as a spacer between them.
-If adjacent scaffolds do not overlap on the super-scaffold than the distance between the begining and end of each scaffold reported in the XMAP is used as the gap length.
+If two in silico maps overlap on the superscaffold then a 30 "n" gap is used as a spacer between them.
+If adjacent in silico map do not overlap on the super-scaffold than the distance between the begining and end of each in silico map is reported in the XMAP is used as the gap length.
 If a scaffold has two high quality alignments the longest alignment is selected.
 If both alignments are equally long the alignment with the highest confidence is selected.

-       No scaffold is added to the final fasta twice however, if the first and second best alignment for a scaffold align to the ends of two molecule maps that each super-scaffold > 1 scaffold than these alignments are all used to "stitch" together the final super-scaffold.
+       No in silico map's sequence is added to the final fasta twice; however, if the first and second best alignment for an in silico map align to the ends of two molecule maps that each super-scaffold > 1 in silico map than these alignments are all used to "stitch" together the final super-scaffold.

 **Test with sample datasets**